 On the big case interview day, initially, you will receive profile information about your interviewers.
 Each of them has prepared in advance a tested case in line with the company interview policy.
 With the calibrated case the interviewer is able to ‘grade’ you on certain pre-defined rating criteria, all in a highly objective manner.
 The cases usually include some charts, tables, and quantitative question(s).

 Make sure to find out early how the process and style will be for your interviews in order to practice the necessary skills and tailor your approach accordingly.

 In general, having this kind of information makes it at least somewhat easier for you to prepare for what is coming your way.
 When you know exactly what is expected from you absent of surprises, the whole interview experience will feel more natural and you will be able to use your full mental resources to crack the case.
 Personality and personal liking still play a role of course.
 After all, it’s human interaction.
 Due to the guaranteed objectivity and structured approach the top firms employ when interviewing, each candidate should have the same chances to pass the set bar.

-Even though it might be harder to prepare for such unstructured case interviews, the firms that employ these formats usually set the bar to pass lower.
+Even though it might be harder to prepare for such unstructured case interviews, firms that employ such formats are easier to get in to.

 Use both interview formats to your advantage!